 Mom and Dad sold everything and moved to Cape Town to try to give Kevin a better chance of a normal life.
 They managed to get him in at the Red Cross Children’s Hospital and after further tests they were shocked to learn that Kevin also has severe brain damage (presumably due to complications at birth).
 Kevin’s condition is called Spastic Quadriplegic Cerebral Palsy.

-Kevin is now 14 years old and is a very loving and cheerful boy despite all the setbacks and trials he has to go through every day.
-He cannot walk, sit or talk.
+Kevin is a very loving and cheerful boy despite all the setbacks and trials he has to go through every day.
 He must wear nappies and has to be fed soft food.
 Chances of choking are very high as he cannot control his breath or chew like others do.
-Both of his hips are displaced due to the spasticity in his muscles, and he also has scoliosis which causes him great pain at night while he is asleep.
 He needs to sleep between mom and dad on their bed because he can choke, or have a seizure in his sleep.
 He also has to be turned regularly to prevent bed sores.

 Because Kevin is now becoming a big boy, and won’t be able to sleep between his parents forever, they are thinking of purchasing something like an electronic hospital bed to make it easier to deal with his needs.
 Mom can hardly pick him up and carry him around anymore.
 He also needs a special needs bath chair to facilitate bath time, especially if one of his parents are not there.
 An electric hoist will also make life a lot easier for him and his parents because he gets taller and heavier by the day, and it`s becoming increasingly difficult to get him in and out of the bath, and from the bed to his special needs buggy.